goAuD/MyHomeLab/README.md

 An old HP laptop, once forgotten, rises again – not as a client, but as a firewall.
 The hero's journey spans two interfaces: one toward the ISP, one into the heart of the LAN.
-Along the way, they face mythical entities such as `dhcpd`, the `pfctl` daemon, and the fearsome `nbound`.
+Along the way, they face mythical entities such as `dhcpd`, the `pfctl` daemon, and the fearsome `Unbound`.

 ## The Quest ⚔️
 - [x] Install pfSense on a 2017-ish laptop that wheezes under load